In a bash script, you need to get a filename and extension to save it into a variable.

 File Extension:sh

-Here is a complete example of getting a filename with or without a file extension On running the below script, It prints
+Here is a comprehensive example that showcases how to obtain a filename with or without a file extension.
+Upon executing the script below, it prints

 Example: